clokep/relapse/docs/message_retention_policies.md

 `allowed_lifetime_min` or higher than `allowed_lifetime_max`, the same process applies.

-Both parameters are optional; if one is omitted Synapse won't use it to adjust the effective value of `max_lifetime`.
+Both parameters are optional; if one is omitted Relapse won't use it to adjust the effective value of `max_lifetime`.

 Like other settings in this section, these parameters can be expressed